 - Objectives/Specific Aims/Hypotheses: Provide a description of the purpose and objectives of the study with detailed specific aims and/or study questions/hypotheses.
-This information should agree with the primary aims and associated tasks described in the SOW (Attachment 5). - Study Design: Describe the type of study to be performed (e.g., treatment, prevention, diagnostic), the study phase or class (if applicable), and the study model (e.g., single group, parallel, crossover).
-Outline the proposed methodology in sufficient detail to show a clear course of action. - Identify the orthotic or prosthetic intervention to be tested and describe the projected results. - Define the primary and any secondary or interim endpoints/outcome measures, outline why they were chosen, and describe how and when they will be measured.
+This information should agree with the primary aims and associated tasks described in the Statement of Work (Attachment 4). - Study Design: Describe the type of study to be performed (e.g., treatment, prevention, diagnostic), the study phase or class (if applicable), and the study model (e.g., single group, parallel, crossover).
+Outline the proposed methodology in sufficient detail to show a clear course of action. - Identify the intervention to be tested and describe the projected outcomes. - Define the primary and any secondary or interim endpoints/outcome measures, outline why they were chosen, and describe how and when they will be measured.
 Include a description of appropriate controls.
 Outline the timing and procedures planned during the follow-up period. - Describe the study population and the inclusion and exclusion criteria that will be used. - Describe the methods that will be used to recruit a sample of human subjects from the accessible population (e.g., convenience, simple random, stratified random). - Define each arm/study group of the proposed trial, if applicable.
-Describe the human subject-to-group assignment process (e.g., randomization, block randomization, stratified randomization, age-matched controls, alternating group, or other procedures).
+Describe the human subject-to-group assignment process (e.g., randomization, block randomization, stratified randomization, age-matched controls, alternating group,

+- or other procedures).
 Explain the specific actions to accomplish the group assignment (e.g., computer assignment, use of table of random numbers). - Outline whether subjects, clinicians, data analysts, and/or others will be blinded during the study.
-Describe any other measures to be taken to reduce bias. - If using psychometric measures, describe their reliability and validity.

-- Describe potential problem areas and discuss alternative methods/approaches that may be employed to overcome them.
-Estimate the potential for subject loss to follow-up, and how such loss will be handled/mitigated. - Military Benefit and Impact: Briefly explain how the proposed project will have an immediate or potential long-term impact on the health and well-being of Service members and Veterans with limb loss and/or limb impairment as well as their family members, their caregivers, and/or the general population. - Statistical and Data Analysis Plan: Describe the statistical model and data analysis plan with respect to the study objectives.
+Describe any other measures to be taken to reduce bias. - Describe potential problem areas and discuss alternative methods/approaches that may be employed to overcome them.
+Estimate the potential for subject loss to follow-up, and how such loss will be handled/mitigated. - Statistical Model and Data Analysis Plan: Describe the statistical model and data analysis plan with respect to the study objectives.
 Specify the approximate number of human subjects to be enrolled.
 If multiple study sites are involved, state the approximate number to be enrolled at each site.
 Include a complete power analysis to demonstrate that the sample size is appropriate to meet the objectives of the study.
 If a subpopulation of a recruited sample population will be used for analysis, complete a statistical analysis to ensure appropriate power can be achieved within the subpopulation study.
 Ensure sufficient information is provided to allow thorough evaluation of all statistical calculations during review of the application. - Attachment 2: Supporting Documentation: Combine and upload as a single file named "Support.pdf".
 Start each document on a new page.
 If documents are scanned to PDF, the lowest resolution (100 to 150 dpi) should be used.
 The Supporting Documentation attachment should not include additional information such as figures, tables, graphs, photographs, diagrams, chemical structures, or drawings.
 These items should be included in the Project Narrative.